humestrella-pogi/DIGITAL-PORTFOLIO/Activity-1-Presentation-Design-Principles/README.md

 ### 2. Contrast

-Contrasting elements were used to distinguish headings, important information, and supporting content.
+Contrast was used to distinguish headings, important information, and supporting content.

 ### 3. Alignment

-Text, images, and other elements were aligned consistently to create a cleaner and more organized appearance.
+Text and visual elements were aligned consistently to create a cleaner and more organized layout.

 ### 4. Balance

-Visual elements were distributed across each slide to prevent the layout from appearing too crowded or uneven.
+Visual elements were distributed across each slide to prevent the presentation from appearing crowded or uneven.

 ### 5. Consistency